Intersection and union of subspaces with applications to communication over authenticated classical-quantum channels and composite hypothesis testing: Introduction

 We use Lemma \ref{lbound} to study a problem of communication over a noisy classical-quantum channel in an adversarial setting.
-In this setting, like the compound channel case \cite{WarsiCompound2019} we have a finite collection of channels $\{\cN^{(i)}_{X \to B}\}_{i=1}^{|\cS|}.$ However, unlike the compound channel scenario the goal here is that only if the $s_0$ channel is being used then we aim to communicate successfully.
-However, for any $s \neq s_0,$ where $s, s_0 \in \cS$, we either want to communicate successfully or detect that some channel other than the $s_0$ channel is being used.
+In this setting, like the compound channel case \cite{WarsiCompound2019} we have a finite collection of channels $\{\cN^{(i)}_{X \to B}\}_{i=1}^{|\cS|}.$ However, unlike the compound channel scenario the goal here is that we aim to communicate successfully only if the channel $\cN^{(s_0)}_{X \to B}$ is being used.
+However, for any $s \neq s_0,$ we only want to detect that the channel $\cN^{(s_0)}_{X \to B}$ is not being used.

 We can think of this scenario wherein a third party first authenticates the channel being used by inputting the symbol $s_0$ into the channel.
 However, if this third party cheats by inputting some other symbol $s \neq s_0$ in the channel.
 Then, we should either detect this or decode the message correctly.
-We define the capacity ($C_{\mbox{Auth}}$) for this problem and show that
+We define the capacity ($C_{\mbox{Auth}}$) for this model of communication and show that

-where $I[X;B^{(s_0)}]$ is calculated with respect to the channel $\cN^{(s_0)}_{X \to B}.$ It can be observed that this communication model is also about channel discrimination.
+where, $I[X;B_{(s_0)}]$ is calculated with respect to the channel $\cN^{(s_0)}_{X \to B}$ and defined in Lemma \ref{capacity_authentication}.
+It can be observed that this communication model is also about channel discrimination.
 In our achievability proof, we use Lemma \ref{lbound} to accomplish channel discrimination without disturbing the state a lot.
-Conditioned on the fact that we have detected the correct channel ($s_0$ channel) we then proceed to decode the message sent by the sender.
+Conditioned on the fact that we have detected the correct channel ($\cN^{(s_0)}_{X \to B}$) we then proceed to decode the message sent by the sender.
+We also give a converse for this problem.

 A more general version of the above communication model was introduced and studied by Kosut and Kliewer in \cite{Kosut2018}.
-In this general version, parties are interested in communicating successfully only if the $s_0$ channel is being used across all the $n$ channel uses.
-However, in other cases when the $s_0$ channel is not being used across all the $n$ channel uses, i.e. if the channel statistics is changing across all the $n$ channel uses.
-Then, the receiver should either declare that the channel is behaving arbitrarily or decode the message correctly.
+In this general version, parties are interested in communicating successfully only if the channel $\cN^{(s_0)}_{X \to B}$ is being used across all the $n$ channel uses.
+However, in other cases when the channel $\cN^{(s_0)}_{X \to B}$ is not being used across all the $n$ channel uses, i.e. if the channel statistic is changing across all the $n$ channel uses.
+Then, the receiver should either declare that the channel is behaving arbitrarily or decoding the message correctly.